 The Circular Materials Working Group will support the lubricants industry by focusing on key aspects of circular materials, such as the use of re-refined base oils (RRBO) and other circular or renewable materials in lubricants.

-Chaired by Mark Southby (ATIEL) and co-chaired by (tbd), the working group will initially focus on identifying updates in European legislation impacting circular materials and their use in lubricants, on creating shared positions, best practice and guidance, as well as considering circular materials within general application frameworks and how they are treated with respect to life-cycle assessment (LCA) methodologies and circularity.
+Chaired by Mark Southby (ATIEL) and co-chaired by Michele Masucci (UEIL/GEIR), the working group will initially focus on identifying updates in European legislation impacting circular materials and their use in lubricants, on creating shared positions, best practice and guidance, as well as considering circular materials within general application frameworks and how they are treated with respect to life-cycle assessment (LCA) methodologies and circularity.

 Mattia Adani, UEIL President, said that "The establishment of the Circular Materials Working Group marks a significant step forward for the lubricants industry.
 By focusing on the use of re-refined base oils and other circular or renewable materials, we are not only advancing sustainability but also fostering innovation and collaboration within our sector.
 This initiative will enable us to navigate the evolving European legislation, create shared positions, and develop best practices that will benefit our members and stakeholders.
 We are committed to supporting the industry in its transition towards a more circular economy, and this Working Group will play a crucial role in achieving that goal."